ophionB/How-to-do-anything-/README.md

 - everything you need to know - https://en.m.wikipedia.org/wiki/Veganism

 ## Physics
+##### Molecule:
+All matter such as solids, liquids, and gases, is composed of atoms.
+ Therefore, the atom is considered to be the basic building block of matter.
+However, atoms are almost always grouped together with other atoms to form what is called a molecule.
+Only a few gases such as helium are composed of individual atoms as the structural unit.
+##### Element:
+Any material that is composed of only one type of atom is called a chemical element, a basic element, or just an element.
+Any material that is composed of more than one type of atom is called a compound.
+ Every element has a unique atomic structure.
+Scientists know of only about 109 basic elements at this time.
+(This number has a habit of changing.)
+All matter is composed of combinations of one or more of these elements.
+Ninety-one of these basic elements occur naturally on or in the Earth.
+The other elements are man-made.
+You may recognize the names of some of these basic elements, such as: hydrogen, helium, oxygen, iron, copper, gold, aluminum, uranium.
+The periodic table of elements (shown below) lists the basic elements and some of their properties.
 ### Quantum Mechanics
 - Walking with atoms – chemical bond making and breaking recorded in action - https://www.nottingham.ac.uk/news/walking-with-atoms
 - Coulombs Law - https://en.wikipedia.org/wiki/Coulomb%27s_law